jfallmann/diffTF_Fork/docs/projectInfo.rst

 If you use this software, please cite the following reference:

 Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg. *Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF*.
-2018. in review
+2018. *Molecular Systems Biology*. in review.

 We also put the paper on *bioRxiv*, please read all methodological details here:
 `Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/07/13/368498>`_.